You are at 1 of 2

 Politically and economically, the Bosphorus is vital not just to Turkey, which under an international agrement controls it, but to all of the nations of the former Soviet Union which border upon the Black Sea (Kara Deniz).
 It is their only maritime connection with the rest of the world.

-Istanbul's The Atatürk Bridge is the fourth longest suspension bridge in the world.
-A third bridge on the Bosphorus is under consideration, meanwhile an underwater railway tunnel is actually under construction.
+Istanbul Bosphorus Bridge (Bogazici Koprusu, in Turkish), is the 17th suspension bridge in the world (3,524ft / 1,074Mt).
+A third bridge on the Bosphorus is under consideration.

 Picture on right side shows 'European Fortress' (Rumeli Hisari), was also built by Fatih Sultan Mehmet.
 Completed in only four months, it is one of the most beautiful works of military architecture in the world.
 (Open every day except Mondays.)